nwthomas/programming-resources/tips/technology-resources.md

 - [Front-End Checklist](https://frontendchecklist.io/) - An easy checklist to ensure projects are following best web practises
 - [GoalKicker Free Programming Books](https://goalkicker.com/) - A website with a ton of awesome free books composed of notes on various programming topics and technologies
 - [InternetingIsHard.com](https://internetingishard.com/html-and-css/) - A friendly web development tutorial for complete beginners
-- [MyDevice.io](https://www.mydevice.io/) - A site that tells you your device's screen specifications including pixel-ratio, width, and height
 - [node.green](https://node.green/) - Compatability table for Node
 - [The Odin Project (Full Stack Bootcamp)](https://www.theodinproject.com/) - A full-fledged free coding bootcamp
 - [Postman Learning Resources](https://learning.getpostman.com/) - A great training center to understand how to use postman, essential for back-end work